AlexGustafsson/ev3-emulator-toolkit/README.md

 Described in more detail in `documentation/firmware-extraction.md`.

+### Toolkit for working with the EV3, UF2 files and PXT projects

-### UF2 and PXT project toolchain
+#### UF2 and PXT project toolkit

 MakeCode utilizes the [UF2 format](https://github.com/microsoft/uf2) to pack its projects.
-The Python 3 package in `tools/uf2` can be used to interact with the archives to, for example, extract the project binary file.
+The Python 3 package in `toolkit/uf2` can be used to interact with the archives to, for example, extract the project binary file.

 There are some quirks to Microsoft's implementation, such as how they handle project-related meta data as well as the project's source code.
-These quirks are handled in the `tools/pxt` package.
+These quirks are handled in the `toolkit/pxt` package.

 To extract all files, meta files and source code from a project created via MakeCode, run the following command:

 ```
-python3 -m tools.extract examples/example.uf2
+python3 -m scripts.extract examples/example.uf2
 ```

 This will create a directory `files` with the following content: